rich-steele/GitPractice/README.md

 Open the Source Control sidebar (three circles with lines).
 In the top bar you'll see an icon with vertical lines and dots **View Git Graph**.

-The other useful control here is the **Show Remote Branches** toggle to display or hide branches from your remotes.
+The other useful control here is the **Show Remote Branches** toggle to display or hide other developers' branches that exist on GitHub.

-I strongly recommend keeping a VS Code window open with Git Graph even if you code in another IDE.
-If you go to the top menu bar and click **Terminal → New Terminal** then you get a window below to type in Git commands.
+I recommend keeping a VS Code window open with Git Graph even if you code in another IDE.
+If you go to the top menu bar and click **Terminal → New Terminal** then you can get a bash window below to type in future Git commands.

 Finally set up your Git identity: